Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

  ## Materials
  <ul>
   <li>Emission - Pretty self explanatory, the higher it is, the bright the object is(and the higher chance it will be sampled for NEE)</li>
+  <li>Emission Color - Only used for emission masks, if you have an emission mask, make this non-zero to color the emission from the mask, otherwise keep it at 0</li>
   <li>Roughness - Applys to Conductors, Dielectrics, glossy, Diffuse Transmission, and plastics - Higher roughness makes objects more rough, but in Diffuse Transmission it basically represents how clear the material is</li>
   <li>Eta - For Conductors it changes the color of reflected light, but inverted, but for Dielectrics, only the x component is used, and that X component is the Dielectrics IOR(Index of Refraction, with 1 being air), and for Subsurface Scattering, it is used the same as for conductors, and the same for Plastic materials</li>
   <li>Base Color - So this will be automatically set to whatever the material of the objects color is, and it will also be overridden by textures, but its there so you can manually change it, works for all material types</li>